thomassuedbroecker/hackathon-information/README.md

 # Useful information during the Hackathon

+We want you to provide, you to get a fast and short overview on available IBM Cloud resource for you during the hackathon.

 ## 1) How to prepare?

 Blog post: [Today I want to address a common situation for developers: You want to participate in a hackathon, and you plan to use IBM Cloud, but you have never used it before.
 How to prepare?](https://suedbroecker.net/2019/02/11/how-to-prepare-for-a-hackathon-with-ibm-cloud/)